-With three national parks, a thriving capital city, spectacular mountain scenery, and some surprisingly diverse wildlife, Rwanda has plenty to offer the discerning traveler.
-While genocide is a massive part of this country’s history, Rwanda has evolved into a united, proud and optimistic country whose friendly locals welcome visitors with open arms.
-Whether you’re exploring the (quite clean) streets of Kigali, learning about the miracle of Akagera National Park, or seeking out endangered mountain gorillas in Volcanoes National Park with an expert tracker, this Africa adventure is sure to inspire.
+With three magnificent national parks, a thriving capital city, spectacular mountain scenery, and some surprisingly diverse wildlife, Rwanda has plenty to offer the adventure traveler.
+Learn about the country’s history and rich cultural background.
+Rwanda has evolved into a united, proud, and optimistic country whose friendly locals welcome visitors with open arms.
+Whether you’re exploring the town of Kigali, learning about the miracle of Akagera National Park, or seeking out endangered mountain gorillas in Volcanoes National Park with an expert tracker, this adventure will leave you with lasting memories.

 - Travel deep into Volcanoes National Park with a guide to track endangered mountain gorillas

 - See firsthand the success to revive the biodiversity of Central Africa’s largest protected wetland